ardominguezm/parkinson-voice-mfcc-cnn/README.md

 # Automated Detection of Parkinson’s Disease from Voice Recordings
 ### Using Convolutional Neural Networks and Synthetic MFCC Spectral Image Features

-This repository contains the official research code and dataset organization for the paper:
+This repository contains the research code and dataset organization for the paper:

 **Domínguez-Monterroza A., Mateos-Caballero A., Jiménez-Martín A.**
 *Automated Detection of Parkinson’s Disease from Voice Recordings Using Convolutional Neural Networks and Synthetic Spectral Image Features*,  Neural Computing and Applications, 2025, **In Review**.